LkHardcastle/DiffusionPiecewiseExponential.jl/README.md

 ## Current work

-This package contains all the functionality required to implement these models and generate extrapolations.
+This package contains all the functionality required to implement these models and generate extrapolations based on the code available [here](https://github.com/LkHardcastle/PEM_extrap).
+It is still in the early stages of development.
 Current work is focused on:

 * Functions for automatically plotting outputs
 * Improved documentation and examples